Do you think, programmers are evaluated only according to the number of languages they can code in?

 Understanding how search drives ad revenue is necessary for these programmers to create effective code.

-When you work at any other company, your expectations would be similar.
+When you work at any other company, your expectations will be similar.

 As the competition is increasing day by day, you need to follow the most effective job search technique.